GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 date_published: 2020-07-31
 ---

 This tutorial shows how to use the IoT Core Embedded C library.
-In this tutorial, you create an IoT Core project that receives telemetry data from an ESP32 microcontroller and turns an LED on and off.
+In this tutorial, you create an IoT Core project that receives telemetry data from a microcontroller and turns an LED on and off.
+To follow this tutorial, you don't need previous experience with IoT Core.

+[IoT Core](https://cloud.google.com/iot/docs/concepts/overview) is a set of tools to connect, process, store, and analyze data both at the edge and in the cloud.
+Cloud IoT consists of the device management API for creating and managing logical collections of devices and the protocol bridge that adapts device-friendly protocols ([MQTT](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge) or [HTTP](https://cloud.google.com/iot/docs/how-tos/http-bridge)) to scalable Google infrastructure.

+This tutorial uses the Espressif Systems ESP32, an inexpensive microcontroller with WiFi and Bluetooth capabilities.
+The ESP32 communicates with IoT Core using Wifi and will send telemetry data using the MQTT protocol.
+The application will also read the internal temperature sensor to send telemetry data to the device's subscription topic.

 ## Objectives